 It was in 2013 that the first Kulkarni Foundation Summer Fellowships were awarded.
-Through the generosity of Dr. Ashok (PhD '76, Computer Science) and Mrs. Ranjana Kulkarni, each summer four doctoral students (and former Indian Institute of Technology graduates) are given a research fellowship to support their progress through the PhD.
+Through the generosity of Dr. Ashok (PhD '76, Computer Science) and Mrs. Ranjana Kulkarni, each year four doctoral students (and former Indian Institute of Technology graduates) are awarded a Kulkarni Summer Research Fellowship to support them as they work on a summer project that helps them progress through their program.
 The Kulkarni Foundation also supports a Final Semester Assistance Award for Ronald E. McNair scholars.

 This week some of the Kulkarni Fellowship recipients had a chance to meet their benefactors.
 Proloy Das of Electrical and Computer Engineering, Pranava Jayanti of Physics, Surabi Rani of Nutrition and Food Science, and Saurabh Saxena and Gaurav Kumar of Mechanical Engineering spoke at length about their research areas and their interest in community service.
 Each student was grateful for the chance to have the extra funding to do research.

 In establishing this fellowship, The Kulkarnis wanted to give back to two public institutions - the Indian Institute of Technology and the University of Maryland.
 "We wanted to do something for universities that were open to all students," said Dr. Ashok Kulkarni.
 "As I completed my graduate work, I received some scholarships and it was incredibly precious to have this kind of support.
 I had very little personal funding to complete my studies - I even had to take a loan in India to do so.
 I wanted to give back to the institutions that helped me pursue the exciting career path that I eventually found.
 Not only did I learn research and problem solving, but a whole cadre of other important skills that served me well in my life," he added.